 Today, the School continues to offer the authentic and simple practice, one which is easily learnt and can be practiced within the demands of daily life.

 The system of mantra meditation has been in use for millennia.

 Practice consists in the gentle repetition to oneself of a one-syllable sound and bringing the attention back to the sound again and again.

 Meditation starts with the physical body still, balanced and upright.
 As it proceeds, the breathing naturally slows down, the senses withdraw and gradually the mind becomes deeply still.
 Then the mantra takes you to the still centre of yourself.

 In its simplicity, the practice of meditation is nothing more than sitting still and listening.

 The opportunity to take up meditation is offered 3 times a year.

 The first step is to attend an introductory Q&A session where you can find out more about the method of meditation available through the school, what it entails, where it comes from, how to proceed with the practice and to ask any questions you might have.

 The next step will be to attend a face-to-face ceremony in your closest capital city.
-Further details will to be advised.
-Once you've commenced mediating, the School will support you in the practice with one-on-one tutorials, small group sessions and meditation retreats.
+Further details will be advised.
+Once you've commenced meditating, the School will support you in the practice with one-on-one tutorials, small group sessions and meditation retreats.

 "By going into meditation, one recharges oneself with finer energy and comes out with extra energy filled with consciousness and bliss.” - Sri Santananda Saraswati